-Currently, the monument has more detailed information about birds than other types of animals, due to a birding event that initiated the first bird list for the area.
-This list will continue to be updated, and is available at the monument visitor center.
-A total of 51 species have been documented as of October 2017.
+Currently, the monument has more detailed information about birds than other types of animals, due to annual birding events with the local Kern Audubon chapter.
+This list will continue to be updated through this event and eBird, and is available at the monument visitor center.
+A total of 83 species have been documented as of January 2020.

 Visitors are likely to see the California ground squirrel, one of the most common animals at the monument.
 You may hear their chirping call or see them sunning on rocks or scurrying around looking for food.
 They eat seeds, nuts, fruits, bulbs, fungi, and stems and leaves of grasses and forbs.
 They also eat some insects, bird eggs, and dead animal remains.
 They store food in their burrows for inactive periods.

 Rabbits are abundant some years, and can be seen feeding on grasses, forbs, or shrubs.
 In the warmer months reptiles such as fence or sagebrush lizards may be in the gardens hunting insects, and gopher snakes and rattlesnakes live in the oak woodlands and feed on rodents.

 Explore the photo gallery below to see some of the animals that make the monument their home.